timquinlan/nginxplus-loadbalancing/README.md

     $ curl http://localhost:8080/

 On the access.log terminal notice that the traffic is proxied to the upstream servers ("ua=" in this example) in a more-or-less round robin pattern.
-This is because we are not sending enough traffic and each upstream is .....
+This is because the [least_time](http://nginx.org/en/docs/http/ngx_http_upstream_module.html#least_time) load balancing  algorithm specifies:
+>A group should use a load balancing method where a request is passed to the server with the least average response time and least number of active connections, taking into account weights of servers.
+If there are several such servers, they are tried in turn using a weighted round-robin balancing method.
+In this example, since there is no additional load on the upstream servers they are all weighted the same:

     192.168.32.1 - - [14/Apr/2023:15:36:46 +0000] "GET / HTTP/1.1" 200 7234 "-" "" "curl/7.86.0" "-" "localhost" sn="_" rt=0.003 ua="192.168.32.3:80" us="200" uct="0.001" urt="0.003" uht="0.002"  uln="7215" cs=- 9f409cda740d258be7434dc3c51e27ea